-The loft void of B1 (see Figure 2) could not be accessed due to health and safety concerns.
-As such, the internal loft void could not be assessed for it's suitability for bats.
+The loft void of B2 and the loft void section of the western gables of B1 could not be accessed due to health and safety concerns.
+As such, the internal loft voids could not be assessed for their suitability for bats or presence of bats.
 This has been taken into consideration within this this report.